-- Contact the student's identified emergency contact not later than 24 hours after the student was determined missing; - Contact the parent, legal guardian, or custodian of a student who is under the age of 18 years of age, and not an emancipated individual, no later than 24 hours after the student was determined missing (in addition to any contact person designated by the student); - Notify Helena Police Department within 24 hours of when the student is determined to be missing (if Helena Police did not make the determination that the student is missing).
+- · Contact the student's identified emergency contact not later than 24 hours after the student was determined missing; - Contact the parent, legal guardian, or custodian of a student who is under the age of 18 years of age, and not an emancipated individual, no later than 24 hours after the student was determined missing (in addition to any contact person designated by the student); - Notify Helena Police Department at 406-457-8866 within 24 hours of when the student is determined to be missing (if Helena Police did not make the determination that the student is missing).

-Students have the option to register a confidential contact person to be notified in case the student is determined to be missing and that only authorized campus officials and law enforcement officers in furtherance of a missing person investigation may have access to this information.
+At the time of registration, all students are requested to provide the Office of the Registrar with personal emergency contact person(s) name and contact information.
+This information is maintained in a Personal Emergency Contact System and is designated as confidential.
+The confidential contact person will be notified in cases the student is determined to be missing and that only authorized campus officials including the Director of Campus Security and Public Safety, the Associate Director of Residential Life and Housing, as well as law enforcement officers in furtherance of a missing person investigation may have access to this information.